Ander Iturraspe: Athletic Bilbao

 Born in Abadiño, Biscay, Iturraspe joined Athletic Bilbao in 1999, at the age of 10; he returned to his hometown four years later due to homesickness, but went back to Lezama to complete his development shortly after.
 He spent several seasons in the various junior levels of the club and, in 2007, moved to farm team CD Basconia in the Tercera División.

 On 12 March 2008, Iturraspe started for the first team in a 6–1 friendly win against Zalla UC.
 Towards the end of the league campaign, he also played in exhibition matches with Club Portugalete and Aviron Bayonnais FC.

 On 23 June 2008, Iturraspe was officially promoted to the main squad, being issued with the squad number 26.
 He made his La Liga debut on 14 September, starting in a 0–0 draw at Málaga CF in the same match as another youth graduate, Mikel Balenziaga; his second appearance came as a substitute, in the 2–0 home victory over Real Valladolid.

 Iturraspe made his second start for Athletic in a Copa del Rey match against Recreativo de Huelva, being replaced at half-time by Pablo Orbaiz.
 He continued appearing almost exclusively for the reserves until the end of the season, however.

 Benefitting from physical problems to veteran Carlos Gurpegui, Iturraspe played 58 official games in 2011–12 under new manager Marcelo Bielsa; Athletic reached both the UEFA Europa League and the domestic cup finals.
 At the end of the 2013–14 season, he was voted into the La Liga Team of the Year by the reporters of the Liga Nacional de Fútbol Profesional.

 In early 2019, it was announced that Iturraspe would leave the San Mamés Stadium at the end of the campaign when his contract ended.
 The club's final home match involved tributes to him, as well as fellow long-serving squad members Mikel Rico and Markel Susaeta who were also departing in similar circumstances.

 Espanyol

 On 8 July 2019, Iturraspe signed a one-year deal with RCD Espanyol as a free agent.
 He made his debut on 1 August in the second leg of the second qualifying round in the UEFA Europa League, as a 65th-minute substitute in a 3–1 win at Stjarnan (7–1 aggregate).
 Hampered by a shoulder injury, he did not feature for the Barcelona-based side until 15 December, again off the bench in a 2–2 home draw against Real Betis.

-In September 2020, after his link expired and with his team having been relegated to the Segunda División, Iturraspe decided to decline offers from other clubs and retire from playing, aged 31.
+In September 2020, after his link expired and with his team having been relegated to Segunda División, Iturraspe decided to decline offers from other clubs and retire from playing, aged 31.